Bachelor of Social Work

 Unit Description:

-This unit aims to introduce students to issues related to substance use and dependency, drug-related crime, and the effects of these on criminal justice and society.
+This unit introduces students to issues related to substance use and dependency, drug-related crime, and the effects of these on criminal justice and society.

 The unit commences by providing students with an understanding of key terms and substances before embarking on an historical examination of drugs, drug use and drug control.
 The unit will then outline the nature and extent of drug use and dependency in Australian society, especially as it pertains to vulnerable populations including Indigenous Australians and youth, as well as the causes of use.
 The unit will then address the link between drug use and other criminal behaviours, including organised crime.